mtekman/org-tanglesync.el/README.md

 ## Overview

 Any src block that has `:tangle <fname>` will compare the block with the external `<fname>` it is tangled to.
 When a diff is detected, 1 of 5 different actions can occur:
+   1. `prompt` - (*default*) The user will be prompted to pull or reject external changes
    1. `external` - The `<fname>` contents will override the block contents
-   2. `internal` - The block will retain the block contents
+   1. `internal` - The block will retain the block contents
-   3. `prompt` - The user will be prompted to pull or reject external changes
-   4. `diff` - A diff of the `<fname>` and block contents will be produced
+   1. `diff` - A diff of the `<fname>` and block contents will be produced
-   5. `custom` - A custom user-defined function will be called instead
+   1. `custom` - A custom user-defined function will be called instead

 These 5 options can be set as the default action by changing the `org-tanglesync-default-diff-action` custom parameter.
 Otherwise individual block actions can be set in the org src block header e.g. `:diff external` for pulling external changes without prompt into a specific block.
+The default action is to simply prompt the user.

 This package also provides a hook when the org src block is being edited (e.g. via `C-c '`) which asks the user if they want to pull external changes if a difference is detected.